transloadit/uppy/website/src/privacy.md

 Google will use this information to analyze your usage of our platform and to create reports about the activities on our platform.
 The IP address that will be sent to Google as a result of Google Analytics will not be connected to any other data on Google.

 You can avoid any cookies being saved by changing the settings in your browser accordingly.
-Please be aware that if you choose to do so, you might not be able to make full use of our website and all of its features.
+Please be aware that if you choose to do so, you might not be able to make full use of our website and all its features.
 You can also prevent the analysis of your browsing behavior on our platform through Google Analytics by installing the following browser plugin: <http://tools.google.com/dlpage/gaoptout>.

 Google, Inc. (“Google”) head quarters are located at "1600 Amphitheatre Parkway Mountain View, California 94043, USA".
 Their privacy policy is located here: <https://policies.google.com/privacy>.